Please Consider Purchasing A Copy Of White, Right, and Libertarian

 ….Now, apart from the greater success in the area of unemployment then, Hitler’s economic policies were also more successful in other regards.
 In the United States, GNP per capita reaches the level of 1929 (before the Great Depression) only again in 1940, and in 1940 statistics are very unreliable already.
 Personal consumption expenditures in 1940 in the United States were still 8% below the personal consumption figures in 1929.
 In Germany, on the other hand, from 1933 to 1938 GNP grew by 9.5% per year, industrial output by 17%, and private consumption by 3.6%.
 From 1932-1938, real wages [in Germany] increased by 21% and per capita income by 40%, and 1928 income levels were reached again already by 1936.

 It should be clear from the above, that in practice just as in theory, the Fascists were implementing policies more in line with private property and markets than the American government.
 Not being on a Central Banking system, Fascist Germany inflated less.
-Hitler lowered taxes to encourage more production and a natural lowering of wages, whereas Roosevelt increased taxes and artificially kept prices high by destroying agricultural products!
+Hitler lowered taxes to encourage more production and a natural lowering of prices, whereas Roosevelt increased taxes and artificially kept prices high by destroying agricultural products!
 Roosevelt strengthened unions via State power, whereas Hitler did not.
 The comparative results of these contrasting policies, as outlined by Hoppe above, should therefore be unsurprising.
 Fascism was superior.

 “But Fascist States are Inherently War Mongering Machines!”